nathanlong/rules/content/games/all-fives.md

 ## Alternates

-Muggins
-: Same, but no spinners, so only ever two branches
+There's a variant called **Muggins** which plays the exact same, but there's no spinners.
+Because there's only ever two branches the combinations are simplified.

-Sniff
-: Same, but the first double is the 'Sniff', which is played inline, but can only have one tile added to each side.

-Five Up
-: All doubles are spinners.

-Seven-Toed Pete and Horse Race
-: Allow chaining of tiles in a turn,

 > **Nathan's Notes:** This is probably my favorite domino game, relatively chill, and fantastic with little ones to work on basic addition (without them knowing it).
 When playing with little ones I recommend the 'Muggins' variant to keep it from being overwhelming at first, then adding the single spinner as they get older to increase complexity.